-The California Department of Education reports the 2013-2014 student enrollments were 36,976 in 16 school districts and the Office of Education in Imperial County.
-School districts ranged in size from 84 to 9,147 enrolled students.
-Student enrollment in public schools has increased 5.3 percent in the last 10 years.
-Imperial County has the highest concentration of Latino students of any county in California, 91 percent.
+The California Department of Education reports the 2015-2016 student enrollments were 37,425 in 16 school districts and the Office of Education in Imperial County.
+School districts ranged in size from 76 to 9,266 enrolled students.
+Student enrollment in public schools has increased 3.8 percent in the last 10 years.
+Imperial County has the highest concentration of Hispanic or Latino students of any county in California at 91.7 percent and the highest concentration of English Learners at 43.8 percent.

-3-5-2 Assessments
+3-5-2 New Accountability System and Assessments